 Then when someone comes looking to find out what time is dinner, I don’t have to wave them away or tell them I’m busy, they see the light on and come back later.

 You can also use Zapier to connect Luxafor with Amazon, Facebook, Twitter, Instagram, Zoho, Slack and over 1’500 other apps to receive personalised and unique notifications on your own terms.
-You can get 15% off the whole Luxafor range with a promo-code CIARA15 until the end of November.

 But whether you use a gadget or start to train your brain to conform, just remember that it is all within your control.
 There are solutions and the solutions will work as long as you have the intention to make it better.